Kutopus/bitcoin-prices/README.md

 # bitcoin-prices

-A script that takes bitcoin prices at a specific time interval and plots these prices.
+A script that takes bitcoin prices at a specific time interval and plots these values.

 Required Libraries: